My Hyperflexibility Was The Root Of So Many More Problems

 “I know my MCAS really hates hot weather and being out in the sunshine, and the heat also drops your blood pressure, which makes PoTS worse.
 The summer is a real trigger for both of those conditions for me, so it’s all about staying cool, staying indoors, and monitoring my fluids really carefully.”

-Both she and Ellie now have such severe gastric issues that for the last few years they’ve been fed intravenously, which Amy says, in addition to medication, has helped to bypass many of the food sensitivities brought on by her MCAS.
+Both she and Ellie now have such severe gastric issues that for the last few years they’ve been fed intravenously, via a tube – which Amy says, in addition to medication, has helped to bypass many of the food sensitivities brought on by her MCAS.

 AdvertisementADVERTISEMENT